ryanliang000/pyFileServer/README.md

 Server Usage:
 ./fileServer.py port
-1. support connect from listening port
+1. support connect port config
 2. save the received file in servDir directory.
-3. send the request file to fileClient.(file in the servDir directory)
+3. send the requested file to client. (file in the servDir directory)

 Client Usage example:
 ```